reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 ```
 $ docker build -t domain-registry .
-$ docker run -e STORAGE_TYPE=RAM -e EXPIRES=3600 -p 4568:4567 domain-registry
+$ docker run -e STORAGE_TYPE=RAM -e EXPIRES=3600 -e DOMAIN_ENV=DEVELOPMENT -p 4568:4567 domain-registry
 ```
 Expires global variable defines the maximum amount of time (in seconds) a Hyperty stays in the server (see [soft state issue](https://github.com/reTHINK-project/dev-registry-domain/issues/7)).
 Note that the published port 4568 may be changed to another port that better suits your needs.
-Running the server with this configuration will work exactly as the last version (R0.1.0).
+Running the server with this configuration will work exactly as the last release.
+The global variable 'DOMAIN_END' can be set to 'DEVELOPMENT' to enable a customized Domain Registry status page.

 #### Requests saved in a multi-host Cassandra cluster